Study: Cannabinoids May Serve A Role In Bladder Function

-As we know, multiple sclerosis (MS)patients have reported success using cannabis to battle the symptoms.
-Usually, medical marijuana is credited with reducing the number of spasms, but recent reports suggest that it could improve bladder functioning as well.
+As we know, multiple sclerosis (MS) patients have reported success using cannabis to battle the symptoms.
+Usually, medical cannabis is credited simply with reducing the number of spasms; however, recent reports suggest that it could also help improve bladder function.

 A 2004 uro-neurology case study from London suggested, “cannabis-based medicinal extracts are a safe and effective treatment for urinary and other problems in patients with advanced MS.” The study opened the door to a world of questions, and new research may offer some answers.

 Activation Of The CB1 Receptor May Improve Bladder Function

 BJU International recently published a German study that investigated the relationship between the CB1 receptor and bladder function.
 The team of researchers, led by Claudius Fullhase, compared the bladder function of 20 wild mice to that of 20 mice born without CB1 receptors.

 “Mice without CB1 receptors had a higher frequency of urination and a lower bladder capacity, which correlated to a lower urination volume.”

 First, they compared bladder tissue from each set of mice for its ability to contract.
 The results suggested just one difference.
 Tissue from the mice without CB1 receptors responded poorly to electric stimulation, indicating that they respond to neuronal signals differently.